JuliaDynamics/NetworkDynamics.jl/docs/src/BasicConstructors.md

 ### [`DDEVertex`](@ref)

-If a vertex has local dynamics described by a delay differential equation (DDE) the local dynamics need to have the signature `vertexfunction!(dv, v, edges, h_v, p, t)`, where `h_v` are the history values of `v`.
+If a vertex has local dynamics described by a delay differential equation (DDE) the local dynamics need to have the signature `vertexfunction!(dv, v, edges, h_v, p, t)`, where `h_v` is an automatically generated wrapper of the global history function, providing history values for`v`.
 Then the `VertexFunction` is constructed as

 ```julia
 DDEVertex(vertexfunction!, dim, mass_matrix, sym)